 What is yellow fever?

-Yellow fever is a disease caused by a virus that is transmitted by the bite of certain mosquito species.
-It does not occur in the United States, but is common in parts of Africa and South America, particularly in jungle areas where wild monkey populations are common.
+Yellow fever is a viral disease carried by certain mosquitoes.
+It is not present in the United States.
+However, it is common in areas of Africa and South America, particularly in jungles where wild monkeys reside.

 Who gets yellow fever?

-Yellow fever occurs in people who live or travel in tropical or subtropical areas.
-Yellow fever is very rarely a cause of illness in persons from the United States who travel to these areas.
+Yellow fever affects people who live in or travel to tropical and subtropical areas.
+It rarely causes illness in U.S. travelers to these regions.

 How is yellow fever spread?